A bottom maker

 Bottom finish

-It’s the bottoming of that nice classic pair from my previous 'The beauty of lines' blog post.
+It’s the sole and heel work of that nice classic pair from my previous “The Beauty of Lines” blog post.

-It is immediately clear to me if the upper maker knows at least basics of shoemaking.
+I can immediately tell if the upper maker knows at least the basics of shoemaking.

-I’m a lucky guy!
-To be able to work on all kinds of construction types and all kinds of shoe styles is a bless.
-For sure, my day job informed my own designs and ideas.
-It is also super cool that, most of the times, I’m the one who decides how a given pair of shoes will be made, technically.
-It’s a dream job.
+I'm a lucky man!
+The opportunity to work on all kinds of constructions and different styles of footwear is a true blessing.
+My work for other workshops has certainly influenced my own designs and ideas.
+It's also great that in most cases, I’m to decide how a pair of shoes will be technically made.
+It's a dream job.
 Truly.

-To me, shoemaking is a job of the craftsman who can do last-making, who can design and produce the uppers and who is also a bottom maker.
+For me, shoemaking is the profession of a craftsman who can make lasts, design and produce uppers, and is also a bottom maker.

 What’s my favorite bottom construction type?
-I like to do hand-welted forefoot part, sporting hand-sewn sole at 8 spi.
+I like my hand-welted forefoot, sporting hand-sewn sole at 8 spi.
 Personally, I don’t see a good reason to go denser than 10 spi.
 We are talking about 2.5 mm kind of space between holes.
 That’s a robust sewing.
 It’s crazy to put stitches every 1.5 mm or so, in my humble opinion.

-For waist, my favorite is pegged construction.
-It allows for super slim profiles.
+For waist, I like to punch in some wooden pegs there.
+It allows for super slim silhouette.
 It looks cool, if you know what you’re doing.
-It’s strong and sound enough.
+The build is strong and sound enough.

 For the heels, I absolutely love my lifted top line profile.
 When the heel stack gently grabs and holds the back of the shoe - that’s what I like.
 That smooth transition between the two, pumps my blood a little bit faster.
-More and more, I appreciate square, manly heels nowadays over anything else.
+More and more, I appreciate square, manly heel shapes over anything else.

 The fine bottom

 And that’s how I roll.
-This is only a prototype work, so it’s not even to the best of my abilities, but I think it’s already pretty clear here.
-My prototypes looks better than production pairs that I do for other companies.
+This is only a prototype work, so it’s not even to the best of my abilities.
+I think it’s already pretty clear: my prototypes looks better than most production pairs made for other brands.
 This is Brunon Bierżeniuk!

 Next